-Webquest: Recognizing Mental Illnesses is a learning activity that will help you answer this question:
+This Webquest is a learning activity that will help you recognize mental illness and to answer this question:

 Why is it important for nurses and other health professionals to recognize patient behavior consistent with certain mental disorders?

 Imagine that you are a nurse or other health professional in a busy hospital unit and there are fictitious patients who are admitted for care.